GSA/challenges-and-prizes/pages/about.md

 **Work for government?**

-If you’re a member of the federal workforce and want to run a challenge, make sure to visit the Challenges and Prizes Toolkit for considerations in designing and executing a successful competition.
+If you’re a member of the federal workforce and want to run a challenge, make sure to visit the [Challenges and Prizes Toolkit]({{ site.baseurl }}/toolkit/overview/){:target="_blank" rel="noopener"} for considerations in designing and executing a successful competition.

-And to post on Challenge.gov, drop us a line at team@challenge.gov to get started.
+And to post on Challenge.gov, drop us a line at [team@challenge.gov](mailto:team@challenge.gov) to get started.
 </div>
 </div>